-In the first years, we will monitor progress to meet the above goals by ensuring all staff are trained and certified to complete CR's.
-With such a small program, it is simple to monitor progress of meeting minimum certification standards.
-If approved to add an FTE, or add the CR duties to existing personnel, we will work closely with the state's FMCSA office in choosing which companies are subject to review and what type of review.
-If approved it will take time to educate and field train staff to complete reviews on the own.
-This training time my make it difficult to meet the first year goal.
-Meeting or attempting to meet this goal is dependent on internal approval for an FTE or additional duties for existing FTE's.
+In the first years we will monitor progress to meet the above goals by ensuring all staff are trained and certified to complete CR's.
+With such a small program it will be simple to monitor progress of meeting minimum certification standards.
+We will work closely with the state's FMCSA office in choosing which companies are subject to review and what type of review to perform.
+It will take time the first year to educate and field train staff to complete reviews on their own.
+This training time may make it difficult to meet the first year goal.